Patu: Weapons

 These types of short-handled clubs were mainly used as a striking weapon.
 The blow administered with this weapon was a horizontal thrust straight from the shoulder at the enemy's temple.
 If the foe could be grasped by the hair then the patu would be driven up under the ribs or jaw.
 Patu were made from hardwood, whale bone, or stone.
 The most prestigious material for the patu was pounamu (greenstone).
-Maori decorated the patu by carving into the wood, bone or stone.
+Māori decorated the patu by carving into the wood, bone or stone.